brianrahadi/quartz/content/posts/on-sleepmaxxing.md

 Mandatory
 - Weighted Blanket - at least 10% of your b.w. and mine is 18lbs with b.w. around ~170lbs.
 Some people felt better heavier.
-- Orange Blue Light Blocking Glasses - get the orange one so everything is orange, my eyes don't feel as cooked anymore when and after sleeping, I think it genuinely impacts your sleep.
+- Orange Blue Light Blocking Glasses - get the orange one so everything is orange, my eyes don't feel as cooked anymore when and after sleeping, genuinely impacts your sleep.
 - Govee Smart Lamp
   - when winding down, if need brightness, use red on 1% brightness for least melatonin disruption. otherwise, pitch black.
   - when waking up, don't use alarm, use natural light.
 I program my Govee to turn light for 10 minutes incrementally from brightness 0% to 100%. best no-sound waking up method fr.